 - First online win of the day (static reward of 1 Event Ticket)

-- Each online win (random reward of a smaller amount of Silver)
+- Each online win up to 20 wins (static reward of 100 Silver)

 These daily rewards are refreshed at 12:00 AM PST, regardless of the player's location, and for completing each one players earn a single card or pack of cards, in addition to a random amount of Silver.
-While only Basic booster packs can be purchased with Silver, the cards or packs that are earned can be of any quality.
+While only standard and Legendary booster packs can be purchased with Silver, the cards or packs that are earned can be of any quality.

 Cards fall into four rarities, Common, Rare, Heroic, and Legendary.
 Each tier of packs allots a specific amount of cards with certain minimum rarity thresholds, and there is also a possibility for certain cards in each pack to be upgraded to a higher rarity.